energy-analytics-project/energy-dashboard-cli/README.md

   --help  Show this message and exit.

 Commands:
-  create  create new feed
-  invoke  invoke a shell command in the feed directory status  show feeds status (NYI)
+  archive   Archive feed to tar.gz create    Create new feed download  Download from source url invoke    Invoke a shell command in the feed directory proc      Process a feed through the stages reset     Reset feed to reprocess stage restore   Restore feed from tar.gz status    Show feed status
 ```

 ### feeds